QUIRKY BY DESIGN

 this for a living.
 Designing, styling, colour consulting, sourcing art and furniture - all the totally fun stuff we'd all do if we could.

-If you'd like to know more about that, you can follow brITgirl design on Instagram, Facebook or Twitter
+If you'd like to know more about that, you can follow Julie Evans Design on Instagram, Facebook or Twitter